 A place of originality and invention.
 A place at the heart of the industrial revolution, that started the co-operative movement, created the computer and was the home of the suffragettes.
 This is the place that has always been confident, creative and full of character.
 A place with a proud past and a progressive future.
-It’s the ideal place for the Northern Care Alliance NHS Group to lay its roots and call home.
+It’s the ideal place for the Northern Care Alliance NHS Foundation Trust to lay its roots and call home.

 It’s the perfect place for you to live and work too.
 Perhaps you live local and are already familiar with our many Mancunian delights.
 But, for the unfamiliar, here’s a brief taste of what you can expect.